Fellowship in Orthopaedic Manual Physical Therapy

 Orthopaedic Manual Physical Therapy (OMPT) is a specialized area of physical therapy practice utilized in the management of musculoskeletal conditions and based on clinical reasoning and the use of highly specific manual techniques and therapeutic exercises.
 The goal of OMPT fellowship training is the development of ethical and reflective advanced clinical practitioners who are prepared to serve as direct access providers.

-The noncredit Fellowship in Orthopaedic Manual Physical Therapy Program is approximately one year in length and contains clinical, didactic, teaching, and scholarship experiences.
-Fellows enrolled in the program will be hired full time for the duration of the fellowship at one of the outpatient clinical sites associated with the fellowship program.
-Fellows will receive weekly 1:1 mentoring by expert clinicians and faculty throughout the length of the program.
-They will also participate in regular grand rounds and journal clubs and will be treating patients independently, allowing for ample exposure to refine their clinical skills.
+The fellowship is approximately one year in length with participants hired as full-time employees at one of the outpatient clinical sites associated with the program.
+Each clinical site provides the breadth and depth of clinical experiences and expertise to further prepare fellows to be direct access providers and to become Fellows in the AAOMPT.
+During the program, participants receive weekly 1:1 mentoring by expert clinicians and faculty throughout their experience and are provided weekly scheduled training in manual skills.
+They will also participate in regular grand rounds and journal clubs and will have their mentor available for discussion during the approximately 35 hours per week that the participant will be treating patients independently, allowing for ample exposure to refine their clinical skills.

-Standards of competency are based on the requirements established by the American Physical Therapy Association (APTA) and the American Academy of Orthopaedic Manual Physical Therapists (AAOMPT).
+Standards of competency are based on the requirements established by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) and the American Academy of Orthopaedic Manual Physical Therapists (AAOMPT).

 For more information, visit our website.